 The past several months, my mantra has been, I am not okay.
 Friends ask how I am, probably because I look tired or sad, and I tell them frankly: “Not great.”
 And I’ve been fine with that.
 I guess you could say I’m okay enough to openly acknowledge that I’m not okay.

 Perhaps I’m getting more comfortable with my brokenness.
-Perhaps I just simply don’t have the energy to care what others think.
+Or perhaps I simply don’t have the energy to care what others think.

 To be honest, I was not at all happy about this.
 But God said to me, Will you let Me carry you this season?